octobercms/docs/database-traits.md

 <a name="sluggable-with-softdelete-trait"></a>
 ### Sluggable with SoftDelete trait

-By default soft deleted models are ignored when the slug is generated.
+By default, soft deleted models are ignored when the slug is generated.
 You might want to prevent slug duplication when recovering soft deleted models.

 Set the `$allowTrashedSlugs` attribute to `true` will prevent slug generation from ignoring soft deleted models.